stephenhu/stats/README.md

 # stats

-golang library for scraping statistics from sports sites and set of functions to help with analysis.
+golang library for scraping nba stats from various web sites and api's, normalizing this data, and provides a set of analysis functions.  stats also provides a cache mechanism to keep this data in memory for fast access.

-games are stored in this manner:
+games are persisted in this manner on the file system:

 `nba/1920/20200128/away.home.json`

-`1920` represents the 2019-2020 season, `20200128` is Jan 28, 2020, `away` will be replaced with
+`1920` represents the 2019-2020 season, `20200128` is Jan 28, 2020, `away` will be
-the away team name e.g. rockets, `home` represents the home team name.
+replaced with the away team name e.g. rockets, `home` represents the home team name.

 json file will be of the following format: